image

 Bacterial standard values are determined by the Quality Management Group with reference to values determined by national legislation, those stipulated by hygiene norms, local prefectural guidance standards, and the opinions of external academic experts.

+The Quality Management Group which performs this role, together with our ten central kitchens nationwide, has acquired certifications for international standards, such as the ISO14001 Environmental Management System and ISO45001 Occupational Health and Safety Management System standards.
 When purchasing food products, we investigate in advance whether the level of hygiene and quality control meets a certain level based on the Basic Factory Checklist, and purchase products only from business partners who have passed these tests.